Breastfeeding FAQs: Out and About

 When dining in restaurants, you can ask for an isolated booth for a little more privacy.
 Try to face away from other patrons.
 If you’re shopping at a store or mall, ask if there’s a lactation room.
 Some other places to nurse when you’re out include a changing room or your car.

 What clothes are best for “easy access”?

-You also can invest in special nursing wear or simply sport button-down shirts (although these can be cumbersome if the buttons are finicky), a zip-front sweatshirt, or a comfortable shirt or sweater (V-necks are good) that you can simply pull down or pull up to allow your baby to feed.
+Tops: You can buy special nursing wear or just wear shirts that open in the front.
+Or try a comfortable shirt or sweater that you can easily pull down or pull up to allow your baby to feed.

-Keep in mind that whatever type of clothes you decide to wear, they’ll probably need to be slightly larger than your pre-pregnancy size since your breasts are likely to be bigger than usual while you’re nursing.
+Whatever type of clothes you wear, they’ll probably need to be slightly larger than your pre-pregnancy size because your breasts are likely to be bigger than usual while you’re nursing..

 Is it normal to leak?

-Leaking may happen when you see a baby, see a picture of your own baby, hear a baby cry, or even so much as think of your baby.
-It’s your maternal instinct to feed your child kicking in.
+Absolutely!
+Leaking can happen when you see a baby, hear a baby cry, see a picture of your own baby, or even think about your baby!
+That’s your maternal instinct to feed your child kicking in.

 One breast also may leak while you’re nursing on the other.
 In that case, it may help to put a towel, burp cloth, or cotton diaper over the other one.

-If you’re caught in a leakage situation and aren’t wearing or carrying any nursing pads, try discreetly crossing your arms over your chest and applying a little pressure.
-Wearing patterned tops also can help reduce the embarrassment of sudden leaks.
+If you’re leaking and aren’t wearing or carrying any nursing pads, try discreetly crossing your arms over your chest and applying a little pressure.
+Wearing patterned tops also can help make a sudden leak less noticeable.